Kansas City Aviation Department

 Kansas City International Airport

 Kansas City International Airport was built by the City of Kansas City, Missouri and opened in 1972.
-Its lack of congestion, easy terminal access and low number of flight delays have long established it as one of the most convenient commercial airports in the world.

 The KCI complex spans more than 10,000 acres, and its three runways can accommodate up to 139 aircraft operations per hour.
 Uncongested air and ground space, short taxi time, and a low weather-related closure/cancellation rate are why KCI consistently ranks among the lowest in delays of all U.S. airports.
 Three runways, two of them parallel with 6,575 feet of separation, Category III instrument Landing System and other features help keep operations smooth in even the worst of weather.
 New surfaces on the runways, taxiways and terminal aprons, along with ongoing infrastructure improvements, enhance the airport's efficiency and convenience to air carriers.